Quality assurance and performance improvement (QAPI) is federal regulation for nursing homes participating in the Medicare and Medicaid programs.

 The percentage of residents with too much weight loss or pressure ulcers can be compared with a predetermined goal and state or national data.

-If it’s found that the percentage is trending up, a PIP might be conducted to improve nutrition-related care and services leading to fewer residents with significant weight loss or pressure ulcers.
+If it’s found that the percentage is trending up, a performance improvement project (PIP) might be conducted to improve nutrition-related care and services, leading to fewer residents with significant weight loss or pressure ulcers.

 State survey results